 By following this set strategy, RealtyMogul aims to minimize the risk for investors while generating solid returns.
 In terms of the investments available to non-accredited investors, they offer two REITs known as the Mogul REIT I and Mogul REIT II.
 Both have a minimum investment of $5,000.

-Mogul REIT II – Investors looking for growth over income would lean towards this REIT.
-The primary aim here is to invest in properties with high potential for appreciation.
+Mogul REIT II - Investors looking for growth over income through multifamily investments would lean toward this REIT.
+The primary aim here is to invest in properties with a high potential for appreciation.
 Dividends are paid on a quarterly basis.
 The portfolio currently holds nearly $268 million in assets with more than 2,500 investors.

 Income investors love the Mogul REIT I because of the monthly dividends.
 If you have enough to cover the high minimum investment, this is a solid choice for your crowdfunded real estate investing.

 This platform focuses on office buildings that are producing cash flow.
-One thing beginner’s need to be aware of with stREITwise is the 1 year lockup period when investing.
+One thing beginners need to be aware of with Streitwise is the one-year lockup period when investing.
 This means that you cannot sell your investment during this period.
-After 1 year, quarterly redemption is offered.
+After one year, quarterly redemption is offered.
 Investments liquidated before five years will be penalized.

 It is not uncommon for platforms to have this lock up in place.
 Real estate is an illiquid investment, meaning cash for redemption may not always be readily available.

-As of right now, they have just one investment available which is the 1st stREIT Office Inc. The minimum investment is just $1,000 and it is open to non-accredited investors.
+As of right now, they have just one investment available which is the 1st Streit Office Inc. The minimum investment is $5k and it is open to non-accredited investors.

 Specifically, this portfolio holds commercial real estate in key markets that meet the following characteristics:

-Since inception, stREITwise has generated annual dividends of 10% for investors after fees.
+Since 2017, they have maintained annual dividends of over 8% for 17 quarters straight.
 This return is not guaranteed going forward, but we hope they can keep it up!